-In the Medicare Learning Network booklet on chiropractic services (pdf), CMS addresses more than a dozen of the most frequently asked questions about Medicare coverage of chiropractic services.
+CMS has addressed more than a dozen of the most frequently asked questions about Medicare coverage of chiropractic services over the years.

-These questions — and the responses provided by CMS — are as follows:
+These questions — and the responses provided by CMS, edited for readability — are as follows:

 Q: Are there any visit caps or limits for chiropractic services?

-A: No. There are no caps/limits in Medicare for covered chiropractic care rendered by chiropractors who meet Medicare’s licensure and other requirements as specified in the Medicare Benefit Policy Manual, Chapter 15, Section 30.5 (available at www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/index.html).
+A: No. There are no caps/limits in Medicare for covered chiropractic care rendered by chiropractors who meet Medicare’s licensure and other requirements as specified in the Medicare Benefit Policy Manual, Chapter 15, Section 30.5.
 There may be review screens (numbers of visits at which the Medicare Carrier or A/B MAC may require a review of documentation), but caps/limits are not allowed.

 Q: Do non-participating (non-par) providers of chiropractic services have to bill Medicare for services to Medicare beneficiaries?

 A: Yes.
 Being non-par does not mean the provider doesn’t have to bill Medicare.
 All Medicare covered services must be billed to Medicare, or the provider could face penalties.
-For more details on participating and non-par providers, see the fact sheet entitled “Medicare Enrollment for Physicians, Non-Physician Practitioners, and Other Health Care Suppliers” at www.cms.gov/Medicare/Provider-Enrollment-and-Certification/MedicareProviderSupEnroll/downloads/suppliers.pdf (pdf).
+For more details on participating and non-par providers, see the “Medicare Enrollment for Physicians, Non-Physician Practitioners, and Other Health Care Suppliers” fact sheet.

 Q: Is it true that non-par providers are not subject to Medicare audits/ reviews?